MikaBerglund/Getting-Started-with-Cosmos-DB/Part02-scaling.md

 [<- back](Part02-readme.md)

 The first thing you have to know before creating a Cosmos DB collection is how it is designed for scaling.
-The two main instruments for scaling are *partitioning* and *request units*, which are described below.
+The two main instruments for scaling are *partitioning* and *request units / second*, which are described below.

 ## Partitioning
 Every collection is partitioned.
 When you create a collection you must select whether you create a single-partition collection or a collection with multiple partitions.
 The maximum amount of data you can store in one partition is 10 GB.
 You cannot increase that, nor can you change a collection from single-partition to multi-partition, so if you created a single-partion collection, you're stuck with 10 GB data storage.